Gamut73/Inators/clipinator/README.md

   Optional index specifies which subtitle track to use (default: 0).
 - `-ea, --embedded_audio [index]`: Use a specific audio track from the video file.
   Optional index specifies which audio track to use (default: 0).
-- `-f, --file`: Path to a CSV file containing multiple clip definitions to process in batch.
+- `-f, --file`: Name of the CSV file containing multiple clip definitions to process in batch.
+The script will search for the filename in the `Timestamps` directory.
   The original CSV file will be moved to trash after successful processing.
 - `-t, --template`: Generate a CSV template file with the given name in `~/Videos/Clips/Timestamps/`.
+- `-ltf, --list_timestamp_files`: List all timestamp files' names in the `Timestamps` directory.
-- `-h, --he
+- `-h, --help`: Show help message and exit.

 # Grouping clips